Natural pigments, watercolor paints, plant dyes & inks

 What is better; paints made from foraged natural pigments or mass-produced store-bought paints?

-Everything is derived from nature, unfortunately, today we are living in a world that is driven by consumerism.
+Everything is derived from nature; unfortunately, today we are living in a world that is driven by consumerism.
 Imagine walking through a forest or climbing a mountain, and foraging for pigments to make your own paints just like how it was done in the bygone era, instead of going to an art supply store and purchasing a mass-produced tube of paint.
-It is indeed very convenient getting paint supplies from an art store but is it as salubrious as what nature has to offer us?
-The answer is simple No!
+It is indeed very convenient getting paint supplies from an art store, but is it as salubrious as what nature has to offer us?
+The answer is simply no!

-The labels on paint tubes never provide us with information about how something was made, the origin of raw materials, who produced it and under which conditions, what it contains and what impact did it have on our environment during the manufacturing process!
+The labels on paint tubes never provide us with information about how something was made, the origin of raw materials, who produced it and under which conditions, what it contains, and what impact it had on our environment during the manufacturing process!
 Honestly speaking, no one even thinks about any of this because modern society today has become disconnected from nature!

 “Connect with the earth”